 present as its own can be generated using the option.

 format suitable for sourcing in the calling shell script.
 When

 both short and long forms of an argument are allowed by the

 specification, pmgetopt will always indicate the short form for

 simpler shell processing.
 If arguments are presented that do not

 match the configuration, a request for a usage message (-?) will

 be generated for the calling script to respond to.
-Any non-option parameters will
+Any non-

-are not set and the calling script will typically employ
+$OPTARG are not set and the calling script will typically employ

 use of the shell built-in eval, set and positional shift commands

 The configuration format used by pmgetopt is intended to closely

 and options.
 Commands allow metadata to be passed into the

 option processing process, and options are the allowable command

 line options that the shell script will accept.
 Command lines

 are preceded by the hash character, whereas option lines will

 always begin with a hyphen (either single or double).
 Any other

 line in the configuration, which may include usage headers or

 descriptive text, has no impact on the option parsing and will be

 The set of commands is: getopt (provide short-argument option

-from the options presented), usage (provide short one-line summary used at
+from the options presented), usage (provide short one-line

-described in PCPIntro(1).
+options, as described in PCPIntro(1).
 If any of these options

-(e.g --host) appears as a single word on any line, it will be transformed into the
+(e.g --host) appears as a single word on any line, it will be

-argument to any option, for both short and long forms.
+required argument to any option, for both short and long forms.